gkotian/gkotian.github.io/travels/_posts/2010-02-19-the-mystery-of-the-missing-bicycle.md

 title: The mystery of the missing bicycle
 categories:
 - Cambodia
-excerpt: Over dinner the previous evening, I had promised to accompany Juli to go and catch the sunrise at Angkor Wat, which was supposed to be a big deal.
-Ryan, a traveller from the US, who was also staying at the same guesthouse was keen to join us.
 ---

 Over dinner the previous evening, I had promised to accompany Juli to go and